First-Year Academic Success > Program Overview > For Parents

 In addition to enhancing skills in math, writing, and chemistry, FYAS students are supported during their transition to college and throughout their first-year at DePaul by a dedicated FYAS advisor and are introduced to campus support resources and offices.
 FYAS students also start building their DePaul support network and making connections with classmates, professors and staff, prior to the start of the fall quarter.

-Most Bachelor of Arts (BA) majors are required to demonstrate competency at the MAT/FYSM 100 (Intro to Quantitative Reasoning) level before enrolling in the first of two required math courses (Quantitative Reasoning & Technological Literacy I & II).
+Most Bachelor of Arts (BA) majors are required to demonstrate competency at the MAT/FYSM 100 (Intro to Quantitative Reasoning) level before enrolling in MAT 120.
 The "Path To Math" for most BA majors is:

 MAT/FYSM 094 (Basic Algebra)